maiste/equinoxe/README.md

 **Equinoxe** is a library to interact with the Equinix [API](https://metal.equinix.com/developers/api/) (formerly known as Packet) in *OCaml*.
 Users can use it to gather information, deploy machines or manage your organization within an *OCaml* program.
 It comes with a CLI, `equinoxe-cli`, that packs most of the functionalities of the API.

  :warning: This repository is based on the official API but is not an official work from Equinix.
-This work is still in active development.
+This work is still in active development so the API **might not be stable**.

 ## Getting started